 But why have they chosen now to make the change?
 Well, there are three main reasons that probably encouraged them to make the jump:

-- There are an increasing number of massive hacking attempts, like the one Twitter suffered back in February
+- There's an increasing number of massive hacking attempts, like the one Twitter suffered back in February.

 Why is two-step verification optional?

 Two-step verification is largely optional because of user privacy concerns - some people don't want their account connected to a telephone number.
 To get around this, some services offer physical code generators, like the Battle.net Authenticator, a keychain that generates codes when requested by the owner.

 This depends on the service.
 In most instances, you can log into your account, go to the account or security settings, and activate it from there.
 To make it easier, we've collected the official instructions from several websites below:

 Is two-step verification infallible?

 Not completely.
 If you're really unlucky, a hacker could get his or her hands on your phone and also somehow know your password.
 Alternatively, someone who knows your password could have access to a device that has already been marked as trusted.